netascode/ansible-dc-vxlan/README.md

 The `ansible.cfg` file needs to be configured to point to the location of the collection.

 This is the path for all the python modules and libraries of the virtual environment that were created.
 If you look in that directory, you will find the collections package locations.
-Here is the base ansible.cfg, you will need to adjust the collection_path to your environment paths:
+Here is the base ansible.cfg, you will need to adjust the collections_path to your environment paths:

 ```bash
 [defaults]